BostonGlobe/globe-graphic-template/README.md

 	- On a Mac, Finder -> Go -> Connect to Server.
 	- Enter `smb://widget.boston.com/web/bgapps/html` and with Globe username (globe\first.last) and password.
 	- Navigate to graphics/[year]/[month] and create a folder for your project (ex. graphics/2015/01/football-homerun).
-2. Copy over your html, js, css, and media into your project directory.
+2. Copy over your html, js, css, and assets into your project directory.
 3. Your project is now internally visible at http://dev.apps.bostonglobe.com/graphics/[year]/[month]/[project-name]
 4. **IMPORTANT:** SSH upload all assets so they are on cache, not dev.
 	- In Terminal, connect to shell (your username is usually first initial last name): `ssh rgoldenberg@shell.boston.com`.